jedick/chem16S/README.md

 See README.txt and scripts in the [`inst/extdata/refseq`](inst/extdata/refseq) directory for steps used to download protein sequences from the RefSeq database and calculate the total amino acid composition for each NCBI taxonomic ID (taxid).

-The `process_refseq.R` script in [`inst/extdata/chem16S`](inst/extdata/chem16S) directory generates the reference proteomes for each viral, archaeal and bacterial genus, family, order, class, and phylum in the RefSeq database as follows:
+The `process_refseq.R` script in the [`inst/extdata/chem16S`](inst/extdata/chem16S) directory generates the reference proteomes for each viral, archaeal and bacterial genus, family, order, class, and phylum in the RefSeq database as follows:

-* Only taxids classified at the species level are used, and archaeal and bacterial taxid with less than 500 sequences are excluded;
+* Only taxids classified at the species level are used, and archaeal and bacterial species with less than 500 reference protein sequences are excluded;
 * For each species-level taxid, the total amino acid composition is converted to per-protein mean amino acid composition (this is done so that species with different proteome sizes contribute equally to the reference proteomes of higher-level taxa);
-* For each genus, the mean amino acid compositions of all species-level taxids in that genus are summed and divided by number of taxids to get the amino acid composition of the reference proteome;
+* For each genus, the mean amino acid compositions of all species-level taxids in that genus are summed and divided by the number of taxids to get the amino acid composition of the reference proteome;
-* Analogously, all mean amino acid compositions of all species-level taxids in each family, order, class, and phylum are used to get the reference proteomes for taxa at those levels.
+* Analogously, the mean amino acid compositions of all species-level taxids in each family, order, class, and phylum are used to get the reference proteomes for taxa at those levels.

 ### Installation